 Regular and substantive engagement in an online course is essential to student success.
-All courses are asynchronous; however, students and instructors have access to Google applications, allowing for synchronous communications between the student and instructor.
-Students are expected to engage with course material for each course, including discussion boards a minimum of twice per week.
+All courses are asynchronous; however, students and course coaches have access to Google applications, allowing for synchronous communications between the student and course coach.
+Students are expected to engage with course material for each course, including discussion boards (when included in the course), a minimum of once per week.
 Failure to actively and substantively participate in a course may impact the student's grade.
-Regular engagement will keep students motivated and in contact with instructors.
-Students are expected to notify instructors in advance if they cannot actively and substantively participate in a course during a lesson week.
+Regular engagement will keep students motivated and in contact with course coaches.
+Students are expected to notify course coaches in advance if they cannot actively and substantively participate in a course during a lesson week.
 Students are expected to complete each lesson as outlined in the course syllabus.

-Students are to conduct all email communications through the online course email system and are expected to use only their school email address when communicating with instructors, other students, and school staff.
+Students are to conduct all email communications through the online course email system and are expected to use only their school email address when communicating with course coaches, other students, and school staff.